Willi Castro Player Props: Twins vs. Rays

-Willi Castro -- batting .353 in his past 10 games -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Zach Eflin on the hill, on June 6 at 6:40 PM ET.
+On Wednesday, Willi Castro (.571 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Shawn Armstrong.
+First pitch is at 6:40 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Guardians.
+He had a one-hit performance in his last game (1-for-4) against the Rays.

 Willi Castro Game Info & Props vs. the Rays